 While perhaps not all BAR readers have the time and resources to replicate an Iron Age gate or Byzantine mosaic, anyone can make a mudbrick!
 The recipe is simple—and the ingredients common: As long as you have access to mud, water and straw (or another type of organic material), you, too, can mimic the manufacturing process used by ancient Egyptians—and Israelite slaves—to make mudbricks.

-This past summer, archaeologists at Tell Timai made mudbricks to conserve the ancient walls at their site in the Nile Delta.
+In the summer of 2013, archaeologists at Tell Timai made mudbricks to conserve the ancient walls at their site in the Nile Delta.
 Robert Littman, Marta Lorenzon and Jay Silverstein describe the process in “With and Without Straw: How Israelite Slaves Made Bricks,” in the March/April 2014 issue of BAR.
 Take a closer look at the process in this web-exclusive slideshow.

 Hover cursor over image to read caption.
 Click the arrow in the bottom right corner for full screen.